-DESCRIPTION The sendbreak(8) command sends a break signal to the specified domain.
+The sendbreak(8) command sends a break signal to the specified domain.

-When a break signal is sent from the domain console to the domain operating system, control is transferred from the operating system to OpenBoot PROM and the OpenBoot PROM prompt "ok>" is displayed.
+When a break signal is sent from the domain console to the Solaris OS of the domain, control is transferred from the Solaris OS to OpenBoot PROM and the OpenBoot PROM prompt "ok>" is displayed.